 RENO App vs. DIY Renovation: The Real Cost of Going It Alone

 Some homeowners source IKEA furniture and hire freelancers on WhatsApp.
-Others prefer working with system that brings everything together.
-With the RENO app, you get structure, support, and accountability in one system.
+Others prefer working with a system that brings everything together.
+With the Reno app, you get structure, support, and accountability in one system.

 To help you make your choice, this comparison breaks down the trade-offs between managing it all yourself and using RENO to guide you from concept to completion.